chromice/ae/README.md

 }
 ```

 Most of this code should be familiar to you.
-The only novelty is `aeDatabase::joining()` method.
+The only novelty is `\ae\Database::joining()` method.
 The query will retrieve data from both "books" and "authors" tables, and we instruct the database driver to return "books" data as an instance of `Novels` class, and "authors" data as an instance of `Authors` class (first argument) assigned to `author` property (second argument) of the corresponding novel object.

 Let's inventory our novel collection: